AthinaKyriakou/ROSE/docs/source/add_new/add_explainer.md

-# ADD a new explainer to ROSE
+# Add a new explainer to ROSE

 This tutorial describes how to integrate a new explainer into ROSE.
 We assume that you have already forked the ROSE repository to your own working space.